lemonWM/traveo/README.md

 - Rating panel for travel

 Backend side on Express.js
-Json Web Token for authorization and Bcript for secure password
+Json Web Token for authorization and Bcrypt for secure password

 MongoDB